SD › Travel Guides › Travel Books

 “Superb… the single best work to read about this haunting and haunted poet.” – New York Times Book Review

 In the last three years, Rimbaud had spent about fifteen months at home and about twenty-one at sea or on the road.
-He had visited thirteen different countries – excluding coastlines seen from the deck of a ship – and travelled over 32,000 miles.
-He had worked as a pedlar, an editorial assistant, barman, farm labourer, language teacher, private tutor, factory worker, docker, mercenary, sailor, tout, cashier and interpreter, and he was about to add a few more jobs to the list.
+He had visited thirteen different countries – excluding coastlines seen from the deck of a ship – and traveled over 32,000 miles.
+He had worked as a pedlar, an editorial assistant, barman, farm laborer, language teacher, private tutor, factory worker, docker, mercenary, sailor, tout, cashier, and interpreter, and he was about to add a few more jobs to the list.
 On almost every occasion, he had done something for which he was not previously qualified.

 The Arthur Rimbaud who eventually washed up on the shores of East Africa was not a helpless innocent.

 The story of India’s rise to nationhood as experienced by one uniquely positioned family.